arodmail/aws-doc/cognito/README.md

 ### 5. Sequence Diagram (Flow)

-Before moving on, let's explore in detail the step-by-step sign-in flow, the components involved, and their interactions.
+Before moving on with tests, let's explore in detail the step-by-step sign-in flow, the components involved, and their interactions.

 ![aws-cognito-sequence-diagram.png](img%2Faws-cognito-sequence-diagram.png)